 How the federal and Alberta governments can support investment in low-carbon activities that build on Alberta’s strengths

 Transition is a sticky word for a lot of people.
 Add “net-zero” or “pipeline” to the mix and you might even spark a wave of public passion.
 But emotions are always anchored in something and those relating to Alberta’s energy transition carry no exception.
-Sure, through the years we’ve talked about net-zero by 2050 but these conversations have often carried an element of speculation.
-A nice theory, one might say, but how will we get there?
-While the answer to this question is neither simple nor obvious, the events of last week offer a little insight into the nature of energy transition.

 This post is part 2 of 3 exploring sustainable finance, bringing together the perspectives of three of our Core Working Group members: Patrycja Drainville (Associate Director, Sustainable Finance, Scotiabank), Chad Park (Vice President, Sustainability & Citizenship, The Cooperators), and Jamie Bonham (Director of Corporate Engagement, NEI Investments)